LikithDcunha/SQL_CustomerSegmentation/README.md

 ## Work in Progress

-This analysis is a work in progress, and we are continuously refining our methodology and exploring new ways to extract insights from the customer data.
-We welcome any feedback or suggestions for improving the analysis.
+This analysis is a work in progress, and I am continuously refining the methodology and exploring new ways to extract insights from the customer data.
+I welcome any feedback or suggestions for improving the analysis.

 ## Conclusion